English

 Heart bypass surgery, also known as coronary artery bypass grafting (CABG), is a type of open heart surgery aimed at improving blood flow to the heart.
 It involves grafting a healthy artery or vein from another part of the body to bypass blocked or narrowed coronary arteries.

-The bypass procedure includes:
+The procedure includes

 1. Anaesthesia: General anaesthesia will be administered to make the procedure pain-free.
 A breathing tube will also be placed into the windpipe.